cmu-sei/juneberry/juneberry/documentation/model_configuration_specification.md

-        "optimizer_args": <OPTIONAL kwargs to pass when constructing the optimizer_fn>, "lr_schedule_fn": <FQCN of a learning rate scheduler: e.g. torch.optim.lr_scheduler.MultiStepLR>, "lr_schedule_args": <OPTIONAL kwargs to pass when constructing lr_scheduler_fn>, "lr_step_frequency": <OPTIONAL string value of "epoch" (default) or "batch" for when to 'step()' the optimizer_fn. >
-        "accuracy_fn": <OPTIONAL accuracy function: e.g. sklearn.metrics.balanced_accuracy_score>,
+        "optimizer_args": <OPTIONAL kwargs to pass when constructing the optimizer_fn>, "lr_schedule_fn": <FQCN of a learning rate scheduler: e.g. torch.optim.lr_scheduler.MultiStepLR>, "lr_schedule_args": <OPTIONAL kwargs to pass when constructing lr_scheduler_fn>, "lr_step_frequency": <OPTIONAL string value of "epoch" (default) or "batch" for when to 'step()' the optimizer_fn.>, "accuracy_fn": <OPTIONAL accuracy function: e.g. sklearn.metrics.balanced_accuracy_score>,
         "accuracy_args": <OPTIONAL kwargs to be passed when calling the accuracy_fn>
     },
     "seed": <OPTIONAL integer seed value for controlling randomization>, "stopping_criteria": {
         "direction": <OPTIONAL direction of comparison.
-Should be 'le' (default) or 'ge'.)
-        "history_key": <OPTONAL field to use for the comparison.
-The default is 'val_loss'.)
-        "plateau_count": <OPTIONAL integer of number of epochs with no change in value> , "abs_tol": <OPTIONAL floating point tolerance (epsilon) value for plateau comparison>
-        "threshold": <OPTIONAL minimum value reached>,
+Should be 'le' (default) or 'ge'.>, "history_key": <OPTONAL field to use for the comparison.
+The default is 'val_loss'.>, "plateau_count": <OPTIONAL integer of number of epochs with no change in value>, "abs_tol": <OPTIONAL floating point tolerance (epsilon) value for plateau comparison>, "threshold": <OPTIONAL minimum value reached>,
     },
-    "summary_info": { <OPTIONAL set of descriptive properties to use when making summary outputs.> }
-    "task": <OPTIONAL type of task the model is compatible with Currently supported tasks: ["classification", "objectDetection"]>,
+    "summary_info": { <OPTIONAL set of descriptive properties to use when making summary outputs.> }, "task": <OPTIONAL type of task the model is compatible with Currently supported tasks: ["classification", "objectDetection"]>,
     "tensorflow": {
-        "callbacks": [ <array of callbacks - see below >]
-        "loss_args": <OPTIONAL kwargs to pass when constructing the loss_fn>, "loss_fn": <FQCN of a loss function: e.g. tensorflow.keras.losses.SparseCategoricalCrossentropy>
-        "lr_schedule_args": <OPTIONAL kwargs to pass when constructing lr_scheduler_fn>, "lr_schedule_fn": <OPTIONAL FQCN of a learning rate scheduler: e.g. tensorflow.keras.optimizers.schedules.ExponentialDecay>, "metrics": [ < OPTIONAL array of string names of metrics plugins.>] - Default is ["accuracy"] "optimizer_args": <OPTIONAL kwargs to pass when constructing the optimizer_fn>, "optimizer_fn": <FQCN of an optimizer: e.g. tensorflow.keras.optimizers.SGD>, },
+        "callbacks": [ <array of callbacks - see below>], "loss_args": <OPTIONAL kwargs to pass when constructing the loss_fn>, "loss_fn": <FQCN of a loss function: e.g. tensorflow.keras.losses.SparseCategoricalCrossentropy>, "lr_schedule_args": <OPTIONAL kwargs to pass when constructing lr_scheduler_fn>, "lr_schedule_fn": <OPTIONAL FQCN of a learning rate scheduler: e.g. tensorflow.keras.optimizers.schedules.ExponentialDecay>, "metrics": [ <OPTIONAL array of string names of metrics plugins.
+Default is "accuracy".> ], "optimizer_args": <OPTIONAL kwargs to pass when constructing the optimizer_fn>, "optimizer_fn": <FQCN of an optimizer: e.g. tensorflow.keras.optimizers.SGD>, },